jtwarren/ls/readme.md

 ```

 ### Step 3
-For this, I wrote a flask API.
-I have never written an API or web server using flask before (all my web dev is in RoR).
+For this part of the challenge, I wrote a Flask API.
+I have never written an API in Flask before.
+A call to `/linguistic_chains` expects a parameter `word`.
+If this is missing, an HTTP status of 400 is returned.
+The API will return JSON for the word given if any chains are found.
+The dictionary used by the API is the words list found at `/usr/share/dict/words` on unix machines.